 You will want all of your belongings to make it to the storage unit in Santa Cruz, CA without any trouble, but some items are more fragile than others.
 If you have some artwork that you’d like to keep in your temporary storage unit , it’s wise to take some extra precautions to keep it safe.
 Watch this video to learn about the right way to pack artwork.

 One of the most important aspects of packing fragile items is choosing the right box.
-Once you’ve got a quality moving box, add some cushioning to the bottom by dropping in crumpled up newspaper.
+Once you’ve got a quality moving box, add some cushioning to the bottom by dropping in the crumpled-up newspaper.
 Then, wrap your artwork in bubble wrap and tape it securely.
 If you’re packing multiple pieces, it’s a good idea to have them facing each other.
 Add more newspaper for extra cushioning, and then tape the box closed and label it so you and your movers know that it’s fragile cargo.

 You can keep just about anything you want in your storage unit in Santa Cruz, CA, but you should know what you’re getting into.
 A storage unit will keep your belongings safe as long as you store them properly.
 A storage unit can also be a great place to store your documents if you want to keep them safe, but not all storage units are equally trustworthy.
 Know who you’re working with, how to protect your documents, and when you can access them.
 Read on for more on what you need to know about keeping important papers in a storage unit.